Canterbury Cathedral Archives holds a vast number of resources dating from the 8th century.

 They are a wonderful resource, making it possible to to discover more details regarding the Cathedral, its history, its buildings and its community at the Archive.

 The Library has approximately 300000 books and pamphlets printed prior to 1900.

 Nearly 20000 books and serials published in the 20th and 21st centuries are also available at the Archives.

-Many books relating to church history, theology, travel, natural science and medicine are available.
+Many books relating to church history, theology, travel, natural science and medicine are available in the Archive.

 Whatever your research interest, whether you are researching your family history in East Kent, conducting research for a school, college or university assignment, tracing the history of a house, or wish to learn more about your local area, you will find the documents held of use.

 The knowledgeable and helpful staff are always on hand to help should you have any questions or require assistance.